Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 Overview

-We are gathering input on whether to raise speed limits on divided highways in Alberta.
-We want to know how Albertans feel about raising highway speed limits on divided highways by 10 km/h.
+Alberta's government gathered input on whether to raise speed limits on divided highways in Alberta.
+We asked how Albertans feel about raising highway speed limits on divided highways by 10 km/h.

-We are seeking Albertan’s opinions on whether the travel time savings from increasing the speed limit translates into broader economic benefits, if speed limit increases would improve people’s driving experiences and what people like about increasing speed limits.
+We sought Albertan’s opinions on travel time savings, if speed limit increases would improve people’s driving experiences and what people like about increasing speed limits.

 Get informed